lucky7-capstone/Lucky7-Capstone/README.md

 tests are defined in the '__tests__' folder and are saved as '<NAME>.test.js' We are using the [jest testing framework](https://jestjs.io/en/) with [enzyme](https://airbnb.io/enzyme/) for interacting with react components.

-# Additional Notes

-Ontology notes:
-Categories can be grouped into Groupings which can then then be Classified.

-# Machine Learning

-Field Clustering Metrics:
-1. Levenshtein Distance for Field Names
-2. GloVe Word embeddings of Field Names

-Data Clustering Metrics:
-1. Averaged Trigram Similarty of multiple data entries
-2. Data Entry Information Entropy & Metadata
-3. 1-D Bidirectional ConvNet for pattern embedding

-Siamese Neural Network with Tripplet Loss

 # Data Structures